reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 `less` you allow you to browse through the lines using the up/down keys.
 Once you are happy navigating through the file, you can quit from `less` by pressing the `q` key.

-Now let's create an index for our contig fasta file:
+Now let's create an index for our contig fasta file.
+The index file will hold some information about the sequence, such as its ID, length and number of characters per line.

 ```console
 samtools faidx <contig_ID>.fasta